TakutoYoshikai/poke-server/README.md

 The poke system on local network.

 ### Usage
-poke includes two npm packages. those are poke-server and poke-client. poke-server is a package for running web interface. poke-client is a package for receiving notifications.
+poke includes two npm packages.
+Those are poke-server and poke-client. poke-server is a package for running web interface. poke-client is a package for receiving notifications.

 **1. install poke-server**
 ```bash